WMeijbeek/minor-data-engineering/README.md

+## Welcome

 ##  My portfolio for the minor Data Engineering at The Hogeschool Rotterdam.